bradbunce/app-config-management/LAUNCHDARKLY_SETUP.md

 ### Step 4: Configure Targeting Rules

-#### For config-path Flag (JSON Flag with Dynamic Templates)
+#### For config-path Flag (JSON Flag with Dynamic and Static Variations)

 1. Click on the "config-path" flag
 2. In the "Targeting" tab, click "Add Rules"
-3. Create a rule for special domains that need a static path:
+3. Create a rule for domains that should use the static default config:
-   - **Name**: Special Domain Rule
+   - **Name**: Default Config Rule
    - **Attribute**: domain
    - **Operator**: is one of
-   - **Values**: special-domain
+   - **Values**: special-domain (or any domain that should use the default config)
-   - **Serve**: Select the "Static Path" variation
+   - **Serve**: Select the "Static Default Path" variation
 4. For all other domains, use the default "Dynamic Path" variation which will dynamically generate the path based on the context variables
 5. Click "Save Changes"

-> **Note**: With this approach, you don't need to create a separate rule for each domain.
-The dynamic path template will automatically use the domain name from the context to generate the appropriate path.
-This makes it much easier to add new domains without having to update the LaunchDarkly configuration.
+> **Note**: This approach gives you two options:
+>
+> 1. **Dynamic Path**: Uses variables from the context to determine the configuration path, allowing for flexible configuration selection based on domain, environment, business unit code, and PPC code.
+> 2. **Static Default Path**: Always points to the default config file, regardless of the context attributes.
+This is useful for testing or for domains that don't need custom configurations.

 #### For feature-enabled Flag